joshcanhelp/josh-to-11/content/post/137-slowly-but-surely-i-think-were-starting-to-fit-in.md

 wpid: 94
 ---

-# Slowly but surely, I think we're starting to fit in

 Thought I would update everyone on my **hair** because I know you’ve all been wondering “what’s going on with Josh’s hair lately.”
 That’s actually not the reason I’m posting this.
 I’m posting this because I had been looking forward to / dreading this particular piece of our move and I wanted to share my thoughts on the matter.